Sakura in Paris (Cherry Blossom)

 When the weather is good, Champ de Mars is a popular spot for a picnic in Paris, from which you can enjoy one of the best Eiffel Tower views.

-Parc Montsouris Cherry Blossom – Paris 14
+Parc Montsouris Cherry Blossoms – Paris 14

 Parc Montsouris is one of the most beautiful parks on the Left Bank of Paris.
 It has beautiful plants and trees and a much more local feel than most of the city’s main parks.